Code-Platoon-Curriculum/curriculum/01-Js-Py-Intro/3-js-jest-intro/2-intermediate-js-and-jest.md

 });
 ```

-This works, but there's a way to 'group' tests that is sometimes useful for describing a whole bunch of tests you want to pass to consider that 'test group' succesful.
+This works, but there's a way to 'group' tests that is sometimes useful for describing a whole bunch of tests you want to pass to consider that 'test group' successful.
 We can 'group' tests with the `describe` keyword.

 ```js
 const factorial = require("./factorial.js");